A.C.T. Action Consulting and Training. Proud sponsor of MakeMeClever.com and a 2016 Clever Company.

 Sadly, the answer is no they have not.

-Some people are ‘morning people’ and some are not and with a little imagination, this can be used to a great advantage.
+Some people are ‘morning people’ and some are not.
+With a little imagination, this can be used to great advantage.
 I worked at a college in the Middle East where some staff started teaching at 7 am and finished after lunch while others started at 11 am and finished at 8 pm.
-This extended the teaching day from 7 am to 8 pm, maximizing resource use and also pleasing most staff by allowing them to choose which shift they worked.
+This extended the teaching day from 7 am to 8 pm, maximizing resource use and pleasing most staff by allowing them to choose which shift they worked.

-For me, this was perfect as I wanted to have a good spread of people both coming in earlier and also staying later as this extended the operational day at both ends and made better use of resources and offer a more flexible teaching schedule.
+For me, this was perfect as I wanted to have a good spread of people coming in earlier and staying later as this extended the working day at both ends and made better use of resources and offer a more flexible teaching schedule.
 We also always knew who would be in early so that we knew who to leave those first thing urgent messages with.

-As an additional bonus, I also noticed that productivity, loyalty, and cooperation increased and if we were recruiting it was often raised by applicants as a positive reason to work with us because we were considerate to our staff and they liked the idea of being able to miss the ‘main crush’ on their daily commute.
+As an added bonus, I also noticed that productivity, loyalty, and coöperation increased and if we were recruiting it was often raised by applicants as a positive reason to work with us because we were considerate to our staff and they liked the idea of being able to miss the ‘main crush’ on their daily commute.

 Join the Clever Community share your knowledge and take advantage of our FREE promotion offer here!